What is hypothermia?

 Hypothermia often occurs at cold temperatures, but you can still be susceptible at temperatures as warm as 60 degrees, particularly in water or if you're outside for an extended period of time and not dressed appropriately for the conditions, according to the National Weather Service.

-Although everyone needs to be careful, most people who die of hypothermia every year are seniors, according to the National Institute of Aging.
+Most people who die of hypothermia every year are seniors, according to the National Institute of Aging, although children and young people are also affected.
+So, everyone needs to be careful about getting hypothermia.

 If your temperature drops, you could feel sluggish or unable to think clearly.